ivanelisandro/python-sorting-tool/Sorting Tool with Python/task/stage1.md

 # Stage 1:

 Focus on stage 1 is processing integer inputs indefinitely.
-The program should end when the user enters Ctrl+D (Windows 11).
+The program should end when the user enters Ctrl+Z or Ctrl+D (Windows 11, depends on how you are running the script).

 **Objectives:**